 Training and knowledge sharing.
 New engineers can watch replays of live SSH sessions to learn faster, make fewer mistakes and more quickly gain the confidence of their peers and senior leads.

-Visibility in the system.
-If you’re responsible for the organization’s engineering infrastructure, you just want to see who’s running SSH sessions and what they’re doing, without relying solely on logs and what people tell you.
+Further visibility.
+If you’re responsible for the organization’s engineering infrastructure, you just want to see who’s running SSH sessions and what they’re doing, beyond what is in the logs and what people tell you.

 Sharing Sessions Activity in Real Time